The world famous Stonehenge is situated around 90 miles west from Central London and is well within a comfortable day trip.

 The easiest way to get to Stonehenge is by guided tour.
 Your problem here will be the vast choice available from London daily.
 Visiting by guided tour is no more expensive than travelling independently.

-Histouries UK - Highly recommended private bespoke tour company based in Salisbury, Bath and London
+The Stonehenge Travel Co – Stonehenge Guided Tours from Salisbury.
+Highly recommended private bespoke tour company based in Salisbury.

 How much does it cost?

 Students with official student card or those over 60Note: Concessionary rates vary from property to property

 |Family (2 adults, 3 children)||£38.70|